-

 Publication

-The journal is published in the first week of each issue month: March, June, September, and December.
+Each issue of the journal is released in the first week of its publication month—March, June, September, and December—and is available as a single-issue edition.
 Authors receive digital copies of their published essays to facilitate scholarly sharing and verify publication, though works are not assigned a DOI.
 The official author’s copy issued by the journal features distinct front and back covers to deter tampering.

 For Further Information